CyrilSpa/Noises-and-Filters-GUIDE/README.md

 ========================

 This program can be use to understand how noises and filters interact with 2D and 3D images.
-Also, it uses a GUIDE interface and it is a good exemple to know how to create it in MATLAB It works in MATLAB for all operating system.
+Also, it uses a GUIDE interface and it is a good exemple to know how to create it in MATLAB.
+It works in MATLAB for all operating system.

 When you run the program, dont forget to remplace "enter value" line for the intensity of noises and